toddwords/HitchHiker/workshop.md

 - Building and testing new features
 - Workshopping and trying performances in progress
 - **By Thursday 6pm**
   - Send Todd the .js file you want to include for your performance.
-(Note: you can't send .js files through email, you can send it as a text file or paste it into a pastebin like [ControlC](https://controlc.com/) and send the link to Todd
+(Note: you can't send .js files through email, you can send it as a text file or paste it into a pastebin like [ControlC](https://controlc.com/) and send the link to Todd.
+(Be sure to include the name!))

 ## Day 3 (Friday 11/1)